Basssiiie/OpenRCT2-RideVehicleEditor/README.md

 - Switch through different variants of the same ride type.
 (E.g. locomotive, tender or passenger car.)

 ### Planned features
-- Adjust spacing between different vehicles on the same train.
+- Modify spacing between different vehicles on the same train.
-- Adjust properties like mass, number of seats, (powered) acceleration of each vehicle.
+- Modify properties like mass, number of seats, (powered) acceleration of each vehicle.

 ## Installation